juliettm/fairness_in_regression/README.md

 The figures can be found in the `plots/discretising` folder.
 The file `sp_discrete.txt` contains the results of the discretisation of the continuous features in the datasets.

-### 2. SP measures computation problems for binary and continuous outputs - Linear and Tree models
+### 2. SP measures computation for binary and continuous outputs - Linear and Tree models

 - **Running the experiments:**
 The file `experiment_linear.py` contains the code for the computation of SP in all datasets using the linear model.